DeliSauce/Fibonacci_144/docs/README.md

 This project will be implemented with the following technologies:

 JavaScript for game logic.
-CSS and html for DOM rendering.
+Canvas for jQuery for DOM rendering.
 Webpack to bundle and serve up the various scripts.

 game.js: will handle the logic of the the game.

-game.scss: will handle the animations.